-(57) For the purpose of this Policy and Procedure:
+(58) For the purpose of this Policy and Procedure:

 - a.
 Close Relative of an employee is defined in the Fair Work Act 2009 as a person who: - i. is a member of the employee's immediate family; or - ii. is related according to Aboriginal or Torres Strait Islander kinship rules. - b.
-Family and Domestic Violence is defined in the Fair Work Act 2009 as: - i.
-Violent, threatening or other behaviour by a close relative of an employee, a member of an employee's household or a current or former intimate partner of an employee, that: - seeks to coerce or control the employee; and - cause the employee harm or to be fearful - c.
+Family and Domestic Violence is: - i.
+Violent, threatening or other behaviour by an Immediate Family Member, a member of a person's household, or a current or former intimate partner of a person, that: - · seeks to coerce or control the person; and - causes the person harm or to be fearful. - c.
 Family Violence is also defined under Section 5 of the Family Violence Protection Act 2008 as: - i. behaviour by a person towards a family member of that person if that behaviour: - is physically or sexually abusive; or - is emotionally or psychologically abusive; or - is economically abusive; or - is threatening; or - is coercive; or - in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or - ii. behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to in paragraph (i). - iii.
-The following behaviour may constitute a child hearing, witnessing or otherwise being exposed to the effects of behaviour referred to in paragraph (i): - overhearing threats of physical abuse by one family member towards another family member; - seeing or hearing an assault of a family member by another family member; - comforting or providing assistance to a family member who has been physically abused by another family member; - cleaning up a site after a family member has intentionally damaged another family member's property;
+The following behaviour may constitute a child hearing, witnessing or otherwise being exposed to the effects of behaviour referred to in paragraph (i): - overhearing threats of physical abuse by one family member towards another family member; - seeing or hearing an assault of a family member by another family member; - comforting or providing assistance to a family member who has been physically abused by another family member; - cleaning up a site after a family member has intentionally damaged another family member's property: - being present when police officers attend an incident involving physical abuse of a family member by another family member. - iv.
+Without limiting clause 99 subsection b, family violence includes the following behaviour: - assaulting or causing personal injury to a family member or threatening to do so;

-- being present when police officers attend an incident involving physical abuse of a family member by another family member. - iv.
-Without limiting clause 99 subsection b, family violence includes the following behaviour: - assaulting or causing personal injury to a family member or threatening to do so; - sexually assaulting a family member or engaging in another form of sexually coercive behaviour or threatening to engage in such behaviour; - intentionally damaging a family member's property, or threatening to do so; - unlawfully depriving a family member of the family member's liberty, or threatening to do so; - causing or threatening to cause the death of, or injury to, an animal, whether or not the animal belongs to the family member to whom the behaviour is directed so as to control, dominate or coerce the family member. - v.
+- sexually assaulting a family member or engaging in another form of sexually coercive behaviour or threatening to engage in such behaviour; - intentionally damaging a family member's property, or threatening to do so; - unlawfully depriving a family member of the family member's liberty, or threatening to do so; - causing or threatening to cause the death of, or injury to, an animal, whether or not the animal belongs to the family member to whom the behaviour is directed so as to control, dominate or coerce the family member. - v.
 To remove doubt, it is declared that behaviour may constitute family violence even if the behaviour would not constitute a criminal offence. - d.
-Immediate Family is defined in the Fair Work Act as: - i. a spouse, de facto partner, child, parent, grandparent, grandchild or sibling of the employee; or - ii. a child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee
+Immediate Family member is defined in Schedule 10 Definitions of the Enterprise Agreement.